Marine life of Malapascua

 Clown trigger fish

-The clown trigger fish has very unique coloration.
+This fish has very unique coloration.
 It is black with large white dots on its lower half and a yellow leopard pattern on their back.
 Topped off by a yellow spot around its small toothy mouth.
 It is oval shaped with a big face and its fins seem too small for its body.
 But don’t be fooled by the clown trigger fish’s funny appearance.
 They are very territorial and can be aggressive towards other fish.
-These colorful fish can grow up to 50cm.
+These fish can grow up to 50cm.

 Boldly coloured butterfly fish are among the most common site on tropical coral reefs.
 Most of the over 100 species have striking patterns in bright colours like yellow, orange, red, or blue.
 They have a thin disk-shaped body much like angelfish but can be distinguished by a few common traits.
 First of all they have a pointier snout.
 Secondly, often they have dark bars around their eyes.
 Thirdly, they are generally smaller than angelfish.
 Butterfly fish feed on plankton, coral, sea anemones, and small crustaceans by day and hide among the coral by night.
 Smaller species are often seen in large brilliant schools that can’t be missed as they cruise around the reef.